-Plan a Silent Auction: The Epic (and Effective) How-To Guide
+Plan a Silent Auction: The Updated (and Comprehensive) Guide

 Silent auctions are extremely popular nonprofit fundraising events.
 During a traditional silent auction, items are displayed around the room, and supporters make donations by writing bids on sheets of paper placed next to each item.

 These events have been a staple of the fundraising world for a long time now, but why?

 Silent auctions have an incentive built right in.
 With so many prizes available in exchange for charitable contributions, silent auctions provide organizations with an ideal opportunity for engaging donors and raising a lot of money.

 Plus, new digital tools have made planning and hosting your own silent auction easier than ever.

 For example, take mobile bidding.
 This new bidding method allows participants to bid straight from their phones.
 Not only will your organization receive more bids through mobile bidding, but it also provides a more seamless and engaging experience for your donors.